Singular Control in a Cash Management Model with Ambiguity

 The structure of this paper is as follows: In Section \ref{sec:model} we construct a general formulation for singular control of the Brownian cash reserve under ambiguity.
 We provide a verification theorem for the optimal control band policy and the existence of the ambiguity trigger in Section \ref{sec:verification}.
-In Section~\ref{sec:affine} we provide a simplification of the verification theorem for the case where the present value of the (uncontrolled) expected holding costs is affine in the current value of the cash holdings.
+In Section~\ref{sec:affine} we provide a simplification of the verification theorem and the associated Dynkin game for the case where the present value of the (uncontrolled) expected holding costs is affine in the current value of the cash holdings.
 This includes, e.g., the case where the uncontrolled cash process follows an arithmetic Brownian motion, or a mean-reverting Ornstein-Uhlenbeck process.
-A numerical illustration for the arithmetic Brownian motion case is given in Section \ref{sec:ABM}.
+A theoretical comparative static analysis for the arithmetic Brownian motion case is given in Section \ref{sec:ABM}.